EFForg/https-everywhere/doc/updateJSONSpec.md

 Retrieving updates for only a part of an extension is not possible using the builtin extension update mechanisms supported by Firefox.
-However, fetching files using standard XMLHTTPRequests from within the extension is trivial to accomplish and doesn't require trying to force the browser to prematurely check for updates or apply changes only to parts of the extension.
+However, fetching files using standard XMLHTTPRequests from within the extension is trivial to accomplish and does not require trying to force the browser to prematurely check for updates or apply changes only to parts of the extension.
 Thus, a simple XHR will be used to fetch `update.json` from eff.org.